 - Do exercises at home with them.
 You can rent videos at the library and modify them as necessary.

 A Sample Monthly Exercise Routine for Seniors:

 Home Care Tip:

 Many seniors will not want to grocery shop alone or cook food for just themselves.
-Work grocery shopping into part of your time together and prep meals so they can quickly prepare a meal for one on their own.
+We suggest working grocery shopping into your time together and help to prep meals so they can quickly and easily prepare a meal for one on their own.